amadousylla/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Own checks
 ~~~~~~~~~~

-In the case of own checks, the configuration needed is related to the bank that will use this kind
+In the case of own checks, the configuration needed is related to the bank that uses this kind of
-of payment method.
+payment method.

-For the bank journals that will be used to create own checks, go to :menuselection:`Accounting -->
+For the **bank** journals used to create your own checks, go to :menuselection:`Accounting -->
-Journals` where the next two configurations need to be made:
+Configuration --> Journals` where the next two configurations need to be made:

-- The bank journal should have an outgoing payment method of :guilabel:`Checks` active.
+- The :guilabel:`Bank` journal requires an outgoing payment method of :guilabel:`Checks` active
-- In the section of :guilabel:`Checks Management` the field :guilabel:`Uses Electronic or Deferred
+- In the section :guilabel:`Checks Management`, the field :guilabel:`Uses Electronic or Deferred
-  Checks` should be activated.
+  Checks` must be activated

-This last configuration will enable the ability to:
+This last configuration **disables** the printing ability, but enables to:

-- Enter check numbers manually.
+- Enter check numbers manually
-- Enable a field to allocate the payment date of the check.
+- Enable a field to allocate the payment date of the check
-- Printing will be deactivated.

 .. image:: argentina/bank-journal-conf.png
    :align: center